High-level synthesis: Interface synthesis

-Interface Synthesis refers to the ability to accept pure C/C++ description as its input, then use automated interface synthesis technology to control the timing and communications protocol on the design interface.
+Interface Synthesis refers to the ability to accept a pure C/C++ description as its input, then use automated interface synthesis technology to control the timing and communications protocol on the design interface.
 This enables interface analysis and exploration of a full range of hardware interface options such as streaming, single- or dual-port RAM plus various handshaking mechanisms.
-With interface synthesis the designer does not embed interface protocols in the source description.
-Examples might be: direct connection, one line, 2 line handshake, FIFO.
+With interface synthesis, the designer does not embed interface protocols in the source description.
+Examples might be: direct connection, one line, 2-line handshake, FIFO.